 Local bus service to the Salem Campus is available through Cherriots.
 Carts and Wheels provides transportation to the campus from Woodburn, Silverton, and Dallas.
+If you are attending classes at one of the other Chemeketa locations, please contact their staff to find out what local transportation options are available to you.

-For more information on all routes and schedules, contact the Salem Area Transit Information Office at 503-588-BUSS (TTY for hearing impaired: 503-370-8691) or visit their Web site: www.cherriots.org.
+For more information on all routes and schedules in the Salem area, contact the Salem Area Transit Information Office (Cherriots) at 503-588-BUSS (TTY for hearing impaired: 503.370.8691) or visit their Web site: www.cherriots.org.

-Information about Carts and Wheels bus service is available by calling 503-585-5187 (TTY 503-364-7869).
+Information about Carts and Wheels bus service is available by calling 503.585.5187 (TTY 503.364.7869).

-Cherriots bus passes are available for purchase at the Bookstore in Building 1; bus schedules are available in the lobby of Building 2.
+Cherriots bus passes are available for purchase at the Bookstore in Building 1 on the Salem campus; bus schedules are available in the lobby of Building 2.

-Smoking on the Salem Campus 503-399-5023 pub_safety@chemeketa.edu
+Smoking on the Salem Campus

-College policy prohibits the use of tobacco products inside all college buildings, or within 20 feet of any building entrance.
-In addition, there are certain areas outside of buildings that have been designated as non-smoking areas.
-Non-smoking areas are: the covered area near the entrance to Building 2 facing the old quad, the curved brick area adjacent to the south side of Building 2 facing the new quad, the Art Gallery entrance to Building 3 and all exterior stairwells leading to upper floors of buildings (for example, Buildings 6 and 8).
+College policy prohibits the use of tobacco products inside all college buildings, or within 20 feet of any building entrance at any college location.
+In addition, there are certain areas outside of buildings on the Salem campus that have been designated as non-smoking areas.
+Salem non-smoking areas are: the covered area near the entrance to Building 2 facing the old quad, the curved brick area adjacent to the south side of Building 2 facing the new quad, the Art Gallery entrance to Building 3 and all exterior stairwells leading to upper floors of buildings (for example, Buildings 6 and 8).